SoftUni-Internal/interactive-content/EN/08-Pipes-Interceptors-And-Subjects/05-Subjects.md

 Therefore **we can have a more active approach** of using observables with subjects.

-That do not mean we **should always use subjects** just use them if something like an event emitter is needed.
+That does not mean we **should always use subjects** just use them if something like an event emitter is needed.

 [/slide]